 Kildonan Park is a 20-acre public park in Finglas West.
 It is simply laid out, with playing fields, a path encircling its perimeter and a football club house and changing rooms located at either end.
 Plans are currently being developed to upgrade and enhance its facilities and transform it into a space that people of all ages and abilities can enjoy.

 The commission for Kildonan Park is a two-stage, open competition.
-Artists were invited to propose an approach to working in collaboration with members of the local community and the park design team to develop a sculpture for the park.
+Artists were invited to propose an approach to working in consultation with members of the local community and the park design team to develop a sculpture for the park.

 The short-listed artists are Sara Cunningham-Bell, Martina Coyle & Motoko Fujita (collaboration) and Emma Louise Moore.
 Find out more about the commissioning process and short-listed artists here.

-Visual Artists Ireland Café – Kildonan Park Commission
+VAI Artists Café – Kildonan Park Commission

 As part of the Sculpture Dublin public engagement programme, Visual Artists Ireland is organising a series of cafés that bring together artists, arts organisations and audiences, and connect them with local projects.

 This Café introduces Kildonan Park and the immediate vicinity of the new sculpture commission.
 The awarded artist will be presented at the event.

 You will hear artists give insight into their working practices, learn about work they may be currently developing in their studios, and hear how research plays an integral role in developing new sculpture.